|The Greek islands

-The main town of Naxos is a bit bigger than most towns on other islands, but it is very attractive, with a Venetian castle (that is still lived in) at the top dominating the village.
+The main town of Naxos is a bit bigger than most towns on other islands, but it is very attractive.
+There is a Venetian castle (that is still lived in) at the top of the hill dominating the village, and there are cute narrow streets with tourist shops.
 At the north side of the village there is an island connected by a path to Naxos Town, and on it there is an ancient gate of an old temple.
-In the harbour are many shops, restaurants, coffeeshops and bars, and there is a long boulevard looking out over the neighbouring island of Paros.
-We think that the people on the island are very friendly and polite, and they have a good sense of humour.
+In and around the harbour you find many shops, restaurants, coffee shops and bars, and there is a long boulevard looking out over the neighbouring island of Paros.
+We think that the people on the island are very friendly and polite, and that they have a good sense of humour.

 Naxos is a Greek island with a surface of 448 km², making it the largest island in the Cycladic island group, to which for instance also belong the islands of Tinos, Mykonos and Paros.
-It is well known since ancient times for its marble and its wine (the poet Archilochus compared it to the divine drink nectar and there was a strongly developped cultus for the god Dionysus.
+It is well known since ancient times for its marble and its wine (the poet Archilochus compared it to the divine drink nectar and there was a strongly developed cultus for the god Dionysus.
 Also the local liquor, Kitron, is a well known delicatesse of the island).

-The official name of the capitol is Naxos (-town), but is often referred to (as on other islands) as Chora.
-It is the home of the Greek orthodox bishop and a roman katholic archbishop.
+The official name of the capital is Naxos (-town), but is often referred to (as on other islands) as Chora.
+It is the home of the Greek orthodox bishop and a Roman Catholic archbishop.
 Naxos is one of the most popular Greek islands with island hoppers.
 A large number of people visit it and the average length of stay is also greater than that for other popular Greek island destinations.
 This is due to the combination of an attractive island port, many beautiful large and easy accessible sandy beaches with sand dunes, and a fertile and green interior with old villages and old ruins.
 Naxos also has good ferry connections and is often the starting point for people that want to travel to Amorgos or to one or more of the islands of the small Cyclades (Koufonissia, Schinoussa, Iraklia and Donoussa).

 The opening of the airport on the island also brought quite a few tourists to Naxos.
 The airport is situated at a mere 1 kilometre distance from the Chora, or five minutes by car.
 Most of the tourists stay concentrated around Naxos Chora and the direct surroundings though and other parts of the island are much more quiet.
 Naxos Town or Naxos Chora is the arrival point for the ferry visitors.
 It has a nice waterfront with terraces, taverna's and shops and behind that there are winding and often steep little streets with small white houses.
 On top of the Chora is the Venetian castle or Kastro.
 Most people stay in Naxos Town during their stay or somewhere closeby and than visit the nearby miles of sandy beaches during the daytime.
 If you want to take a look at the map of Naxos Chora than please click here.

 You can easily spend an entire day strolling through the capital of Naxos Chora and look at the historic buildings.
 It is also enjoyable to sit in the harbour with a cup of coffee, a drink or with a meal (because the food on this island is excellent where-ever we were).
 Close to the place where the ferries come in there is a restaurant that is opened 24 hours a day and they serve a good breakfast.
-The townbeach was still pretty busy in september, because there are quite a bit of hotels in Naxos chora, but actually the whole coastline of Naxos is a beach.
-Once yoy get into the streets behind the boulevard and walk through the chora you will see the old and attrcative face of the town.
+The town beach was still pretty busy in September, because there are quite a bit of hotels in Naxos Chora, but actually the whole coastline of Naxos is a beach.
+Once you get into the streets behind the boulevard and walk through the Chora you will see the old and attractive face of the town.

-The whole western coastline of Naxos is one big beach.
+The whole western coastline of Naxos south of the Chora is one big beach.
 We have seen it from the ferry a couple of times, and we have seen it from our car when we drove past.
 You can find a place in the sand all for yourself without sharing it with the lot if you like that, and the beaches belong to the best of the Cyclades, or actually the are counted amongst the best in the whole wide world (they are in the top 10).
 But also in the east, in the south and in the north of the island there are plenty of nice beaches.

 For more information about the beaches and naturist beaches on the island of Naxos, go to my special beaches page - click here.

-From the ancient city of Naxos is hardly anything that can be detected nowadays.
-Interestin is the 6-meter-high marble Portára port on the island Palatia that dominates the harbour of Naxos Town.
+From the ancient city of Naxos is hardly anything left that can be detected nowadays.
+Interesting is the 6-meter-high marble Portára port on the island Palatia that dominates the harbour of Naxos Town.
 It dates from around 525 BC.
 Built as a temple entrance (of presumably for the god Apollon), it was never completed after the fall of Lygdamis.